fritzhealy/securly-interview/readme.txt

 Feel free to test everything out.
 If I was alloted more time I would improve the project by adding status codes to the api calls.
 Currently the api passes a status variable in the json object back and forth on routes that can fail based on user input.
-I would also style the site more with more time.
+I would also style the site more with more time, and change the importer into an angular service.

 Feel free to contact me with any other questions.
 Best,